RainyCodeWizard/azure-devops-mcp-server/README.md

 ## Available Tools

 ### Work Items

 - `get_work_item`: Get a work item by ID
 - `list_work_items`: Query work items using WIQL
 - `create_work_item`: Create a new work item (Bug, Task, User Story)
 - `update_work_item`: Update an existing work item

 ### Boards

 - `get_boards`: Get available boards in the project

+### Git

+- `list_repositories`: List all Git repositories in the project
+  - Returns: List of repositories with ID, name, default branch, size, and URLs
+- `get_file`: Get the content of a specific file from the repository
+  - Parameters:
+    - `repositoryId`: ID of the repository
+    - `path`: Path to the file in the repository (e.g., "src/index.ts")
+    - `branch`: Branch name to get the file from (optional, defaults to main)
+    - `version`: Specific version (commit ID) to get the file from (optional)
+  - Returns: File content with metadata including:
+    - File path
+    - File size
+    - File content
+    - Last commit ID
+    - Last modified date
+- `compare_branches`: Compare two branches and get commit history between them
+  - Parameters:
+    - `repositoryId`: ID of the repository to compare branches in
+    - `sourceBranch`: Source branch name (e.g., "develop")
+    - `targetBranch`: Target branch name (e.g., "main")
+    - `maxCommits`: Maximum number of commits to return (optional, defaults to 100)
+    - `historyMode`: Git history mode to use (optional, defaults to "simplified")
+      - `simplified`: Standard git log behavior (default)
+      - `first-parent`: Only show first parent of merge commits
+      - `full`: Show all commits including merge commits
+      - `full-simplify-merges`: Show all commits but simplify merge history
+    - `includeDetails`: Include detailed commit information (optional, defaults to false)
+      - When true, includes:
+        - Full commit message
+        - List of changed files with:
+          - File path
+          - Change type (add, edit, delete)
+          - Number of lines added/deleted
+  - Returns: List of commits with commit ID, author, date, and message

 ### Pipelines

 - `list_pipelines`: List all pipelines in the project
 - `trigger_pipeline`: Execute a pipeline

 ### Pull Requests

 - `list_pull_requests`: List pull requests
 - `create_pull_request`: Create a new pull request
 - `update_pull_request`: Update a pull request
 - `get_pull_request`: Get pull request details

 ### Wiki

 - `get_wikis`: List all wikis in the project
 - `get_wiki_page`: Get a wiki page
 - `create_wiki`: Create a new wiki
 - `update_wiki_page`: Create or update a wiki page

 ### Projects

 - `list_projects`: List all projects in the Azure DevOps organization

 ## Verification